 - Bone and cardiovascular health

-Watermelon is known to contain lycopene that gives red colour to fruits and vegetables.
+Watermelon is known to contain lycopene that gives the red color to fruits and vegetables.
 Lycopene is important for our cardiovascular health and also known to improve bone health.
 It also helps to reduce the activity of osteoblasts and osteoclasts which results in improvement of bone health.
 As watermelon is also rich in potassium, it helps to retain calcium in the body which also contributes to the health of bones.

 - Eye Health